-The Merrick Bank Secured Visa® Card is a no-frills secured card option with a moderate annual fee and limited cardholder benefits.
+The Merrick Bank Double Your Line® Secured Visa® Card is a no-frills secured card option with a moderate annual fee and limited cardholder benefits.
 You can use it to build or rebuild credit, but you might be better off with a different secured credit card.

 - Secured Credit Cards are great for people looking to build or rebuild credit and are available to people with all kinds of credit backgrounds

 - Unlike a debit card or a pre-paid card, it helps build your credit history.
-As you pay your bill every month, we report to all three major credit-reporting agencies.
+We report your payment history to all three major credit-reporting agencies.

 - Get 100% U.S.-based customer service & get your FICO® Credit Score for free each month